-If you have unvested or unexercised employee share plans then Diageo will apply the 'Tax Protection' policy for 12 months after the end of your assignment (or after six months if you are no longer an employee).

-After that time, you are responsible for any tax due in relation to your share-based compensation.
+If you have unvested or unexercised employee share plans, then Diageo will apply the 'Tax Equalisation' policy for 12 months after the end of your assignment (or for six months if you are no longer an employee).
+After that time, you are responsible for any worldwide tax due in relation to your share-based compensation.